vitest-dev/vitest-browser-react/README.md

 })
 ```

-Unlike `@testing-library/react`, `vitest-browser-react` performs cleanup of the component before the test begins, allowing you to see the rendered result in your UI.
+Unlike `@testing-library/react`, `vitest-browser-react` performs cleanup of the component before the test begins, allowing you to see the rendered result in the Browser UI.
 If you prefer to disable auto-cleanup, you can import the `render` function from `vitest-browser-react/pure`.

 ## Configuration